hortonworks/structor/README.md

 * nodes - a list of virtual machines to create
 * security - a boolean for whether kerberos is enabled
 * vm_memory - the amount of memory for each vm
-* install_hive - a boolean controlling whether the hive client is installed
+* clients - a list of packages to install on client machines
-* install_pig - a boolean controlling whether pig is installed

 For each host in nodes, you define the name, ip address, and the roles for that node.
 The available roles are: